Last Updated: February 29, 2016

 What is available when the beta version of the site is released on October 23, 2013?

-The new ECHO website will feature a new multimedia facility search interface ("All Data Search") as a first step, along with the associated search results list/map and Detailed Facility Report.
+The new ECHO website will feature a new multimedia facility search interface as a first step, along with the associated search results list/map and Detailed Facility Report.
 It also will include the State Comparative Maps and Dashboards.
 You will be able to access and download facility data by media via the multimedia facility search.
 Also, the popular CWA DMR Pollutant Loading Tool will remain available throughout the modernization process.
 In addition, the old ECHO website with its final data refresh (August 2013) will remain available until the beginning of December.

 - June 2014 - All Clean Water Act features complete